-The Public Affairs Section will accept proposals throughout the fiscal year beginning November 1, 2017 till before the closing date of September 15, 2018.
+The Public Affairs Section will accept proposals from November 1, 2018 until the closing date of September 15, 2019.
 No applications will be accepted after that date.

 - Other Submission Requirements

-All application materials can be hand delivered, in an unsealed envelope to the
+All application materials may be emailed to PublicDiplomacyGrants-ZIM@state.gov or hand delivered in an unsealed envelope to:

 7th Floor, Goldbridge, Eastgate